Process of Initial Formation

 First Profession of Vows

-After five or more years of discernment and formation in Carmelite life, the Sister, with the consent of the Community, is admitted to final or Solemn Vows.
+After nine years of discernment and formation in Carmelite life, the Sister, with the consent of the Community, is admitted to final or Solemn Vows.
 The professed sister assumes responsibility for her own ongoing formation and for the daily upbuilding of the community through service, fidelity and discernment with the other sisters in matters regarding the life of the community.